 Connect to the cluster (SSH)

 An HPC cluster is a big computing infrastructure intended for concurrent usage by many users.
 A desktop, laptop, or even workstation is intended for a single user at a time.
-In general, Graphical User Interfaces (GUI) consume an important amount of resources even when the user is not making use of them, that is one of the reasons why is common practice in HPC clusters to only allow remote shell access and limited capabilities for GUI applications.
+Graphic User Interfaces (GUI) generally consume computing resources even when the user is not using them.
+That is one of the reasons why it is common practice in HPC clusters to only allow remote shell access and limited capabilities for GUI applications.

-Due to security reasons, HPC clusters are intended to be accessed using a secure shell, the standard secure shell nowadays is called SSH.
-Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network such as the Internet.
+Due to security reasons, HPC clusters are intended to be accessed using a secure shell.
+Nowadays, SSH is the standard secure shell.
+Secure Shell (SSH) is a cryptographic protocol for securely operating network services over an unsecured network such as the Internet.
 The typical application of SSH in HPC is to provide remote command-line login and remote command execution.

-In order to connect to any of our clusters, you need a username, and your name as a user of the cluster.
+To connect to any of our clusters, you need a username and your name as a cluster user.
 You should have obtained that username with your WVU Login account

-WVU’s clusters are also open to users who are currently associated with another Higher Education Institution in the state of West Virginia.
-These users will still need a WVU Login account for access.
-If you are working with someone (i.e. a PI) at WVU and need access, please have that person complete the form located here.
-If you are not working with anyone at WVU, please send an email helpdesk@hpc.wvu.edu For this request to work the requestor must be on the campus network or using WVU’s VPN.
+WVU’s clusters are also open to users currently associated with another higher education institution in West Virginia.
+These users will still need a WVU Login account to access it.
+If you are working with someone (i.e., a PI) at WVU and need access, please have that person complete the form located here.
+If you are not working with anyone at WVU, please contact WVU Research Computing - HPC HelpDesk The requestor must be on the campus network or using WVU’s VPN for this request to work.

 The next step is to use an SSH client to connect to one of our clusters.